tosin2013/qubinode_navigator/docs/deployments/demo-hetzner-com.markdown

 $ cat >notouch.env<<EOF
 export SSH_USER=lab-user
 export CICD_PIPELINE='true'
-export ENV_USERNAME=lab-user
-export DOMAIN=qubinodelab.io  # Change to your domain if you want to use your own domain export FORWARDER='1.1.1.1'
+export CICD_ENVIORNMENT="gitlab" # or onedev change this vault for default cicd enviornment to deploy VMS export ENV_USERNAME=lab-user export DOMAIN=qubinodelab.io  # Change to your domain if you want to use your own domain export FORWARDER='1.1.1.1'